vars1ty/HybridBar/WIDGETS.md

 If you don't specify a name for the widget after the underscore, the bar will crash and say that discarded names aren't supported.

-**NOTE**: Widgets with the same name (regardless of type) aren't officially supported and may suffer from weird behavior.
+**NOTE**: Widgets with the same name (regardless of type) aren't supported and may suffer from weird behavior.

 The `text` and `command` nested JSON keys are simply described as:
 - text: Raw Label Text